Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Multitype Sigmoidal Gaussian Cox Process

-Such an extension allows us to fit the intensity function of the hickory and maple species simultaneously (see Fig. \ref{fig:mapHickInt}).
-At each iteration of the Markov chain, the $p$ Gaussian processes can be instantiated on a fine grid conditionally on their values $\tilde {\mathrm g}_0,\tilde {\mathrm g}_1, \dots,\tilde {\mathrm g}_p $ at thinned and observed locations.
-Applying the transformation \eqref{mtSGCPppp} that defines $\sigma(\cdot)$ and multiplying by $\lambda$ provides a pointwise sample of both intensity functions.
+The multitype extension allows us to fit the intensity function of the hickory and maple species simultaneously (see Figure \ref{fig:mapHickInt}).
+At each iteration of the Markov chain, the $K$-variate Gaussian process $g(\cdot)$ can be instantiated on a fine grid conditionally on their values $\tilde {\mathrm g}_0,\tilde {\mathrm g}_1, \dots,\tilde {\mathrm g}_K $ at thinned and observed locations.
+The transformation \eqref{mtSGCPppp} of $g(\cdot)$ that defines the intensity function is intractable.
+However, we can instantiate the $Y(\cdot)$ process on this grid by adding a $K$-dimensional standard normal at each location.
+We then compute the binary transformations $\tau_j(\cdot)$, multiply each one by the current value of $\lambda$ and ultimately average over all iterations of the Markov chain.
 Any desired resolution can be achieved although computations scale as the number of pixels cubed.
 This can technically be accomplished after generating the Markov chain using conditional properties of the multivariate normal distribution.
 However, it is more efficient to perform the calculation at each iteration so that the inverse covariance matrix at observed and thinned locations need not be recomputed or stored.

-Fig. \ref{fig:mapHickInt} seems to indicate that the procedure is flexible enough to capture the particular growing patern of the two types of tress through the functional form of their respective intensity.
+Figure \ref{fig:mapHickInt} shows that the procedure is flexible enough to capture the particular growing pattern of the two types of trees through the functional form of their respective intensity.
 However, it tells us where maples and hickories grow, but it does not provide an answer as to why they grow in such a configuration.
 The univariate method of \citet{adams2009tractable} was devised to estimate the intensity function of a non-homogeneous PPP.
 In the multitype setting, the point processes are assumed independent at the first stage.
 In that sense, there is no added benefit in fitting both intensity functions jointly (unless we believed them to be dependent {\it a priori}).

-Instead of considering the transformed GP as a flexible prior for the intensity function of Poisson distributed point patterns, we instead consider the model to be the Gaussian Cox process implied by integrating out the GP values.
-The parameters of interest are the base intensity $\lambda$ and those driving the LMC including the coregionalization matrix $A$, the range parameters $\rho_j$ and mean levels $\mu_j,j=1,\dots,p$.
-We assign independent gamma priors to the positive parameters $\lambda,\rho_{j=1}^p$ and independent normal priors to the components of $A$ and mean levels $\mu_{j=1}^p$.